clarkgrubb/home/README.rst

 Windows NT was the first multiuser version of Windows.
 It put user profile folders in ``C:\WINNT\Profiles``.
 Windows XP put them in ``C:\Documents and Settings``.
 Since Windows Vista they have been in ``C:\Users``.

-Windows sets the environment variable ``%UserProfile%`` to the path of the current user profile folder.
+Windows sets the environment variable ``%USERPROFILE%`` to the path of the current user profile folder.

 Users
 -----